13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 There everyone was so helpful and kind.
 I loved these people so much!

-Is it safe in Albania?
+Is it safe?
 I never felt unsafe.
 As a solo female traveler, I never felt oogled.
 I wasn’t hit on or taken advantage of.

 Obviously, anywhere you go, you can be pickpocketed or pick up a sickness.
 But I never felt unsafe.
 Even as I walked the streets alone.